Coralis9/SBA318/README.md

 - Query filtering for albums by artist
 - Custom and error-handling middleware
 - Form to add new artists
-- Views rendered using EJS
+- Views rendered using mustache
 - Styled with simple CSS
 - No API keys required